US-CBP/design-system/packages/web-components/src/stories/byoi.md

 ### Advantages

 * Lessens the need to develop a web component or functional component duplicating every native form control.
 * Web components duplicating form controls usually only implement a portion of the API because the number of attributes is HUGE and often conditional on other attributes (e.g., `input type="number"` adds more attributes like `min` and `max`, while making others such as `maxlength` invalid).
-This leaves it up to the consuming developer to improvise when the web component falls short of the native HTML spec, or forces the developer to add an extremely large number of properties to the component to duplicate each of the attributes (e.g., the `input` tag accepts 34 attributes *not counting* global HTML attributes).
+This leaves it up to the consuming developer to improvise when the web component falls short of the native HTML spec, or forces the developer to add an extremely large number of properties to the component to duplicate each of the attributes (e.g., the `input` tag accepts 34 attributes *not counting* 40+ global HTML and ARIA attributes).
 * Direct access to the interactive controls alleviates a common pain point working with web components.
 Frameworks like Angular, Vue, and HTMX want to place attributes/directives directly on the DOM elements, which is not easily done when those elements are rendered behind an asynchronously loaded web component that has its own internal rendering lifecycle.
+* Native HTML elements automatically work with the web platform (e.g., native form post).
+This is often not the case with custom widgets/components.

 ### Disadvantages